kuanhanchen/react-redux-order-list/README.md

 - Test React components using `React Testing Library`.
 - Test action creators and reducers using `Jest`.
 - Have style in `SCSS`.
-- Store mocked data in `src/assets/mock-data/orders.json`
+- Get a fake REST API to access mocked data by `JSON Server`.

 ## Available Scripts